Rains, mudslides prompt Southern California evacuations

 “All of that dirt turns to mud and starts slipping down the mountain,” Sherwin said.

-One of the wildfires, the El Dorado Fire, was sparked by a smoke device used by a couple to reveal their baby's gender.
-A firefighter died and the couple was criminally charged in a pending case.
+One of the wildfires, the El Dorado Fire, was sparked by a smoke device used by a couple to reveal their baby’s gender.
+A firefighter died and the couple was charged with involuntary manslaughter.

 Concerns about additional mud and debris flows Monday night prompted authorities to put 2,000 homes in the San Bernardino Mountain communities of Oak Glen and Forest Falls under evacuation orders after nearly 2 inches (5 centimeters) of rain fell on Yucaipa Ridge.